Schizophreniac: The Whore Mangler

-Schizophreniac: The Whore Mangler is 1997 exploitation film written, directed and produced by Ron Atkins.
-It was followed by two sequels, Necromaniac: Schizophreniac 2 in 2003 and The Cuckoo Clocks of Hell in 2011, the latter being a crossover with Last House on Dead End Street.
+Schizophreniac: The Whore Mangler is a 1997 exploitation film written, directed, and produced by Ron Atkins.
+It was followed by two sequels; Necromaniac: Schizophreniac 2 in 2003, and The Cuckoo Clocks of Hell in 2011, the latter being a crossover with Last House on Dead End Street.

 Plot

-The film follows Harry Russo, a psychotic, drug-addicted crossdresser and film writer who is obsessed with a puppet named Rubberneck, the mascot of his favorite film which his girlfriend, Drew, had given him.
-Harry believes Rubberneck speaks to him, instructing him to commit acts of violence, such as killing "whores" (or "who-ers" as Harry pronounces it).
-Egged on by Rubberneck, Harry fatally chokes two prostitutes (mutilating and having anal sex with their bodies afterward) and stabs his psychiatrist to death.
+The film follows Harry Russo, a psychotic, drug-addicted crossdresser and screenwriter who is obsessed with a puppet named Rubberneck, a gift from his girlfriend Drew, which is also the mascot of his favorite film.
+Harry believes Rubberneck speaks to him and has instructed him to commit acts of violence, such as killing "whores" (or "who-ers" as Harry pronounces it).
+Egged on by Rubberneck, Harry fatally chokes two prostitutes (mutilating and having anal sex with their bodies afterward), and stabs his psychiatrist to death.

-As his mind deteriorates, Harry confesses to Rubberneck that his parents neglected, beat, humiliated and raped him throughout his childhood, and that he murdered his father when he tried to leave him and his mother.
-Harry kills Drew during an argument about his impotence, rapes her body, and eats one of her breasts.
+As his mind deteriorates, Harry confesses to Rubberneck that his parents neglected, beat, humiliated, and raped him throughout his childhood and that he murdered his father when he tried to abandon him and his mother.
+Harry kills Drew during an argument about his impotence, rapes her dead body, and eats one of her breasts.
 While experiencing another psychotic episode, Harry assaults a fence, and castrates and shoots his partner-in-crime.
 By this point, the authorities realize a serial killer is running amok.

-At a pornographic theatre, Harry's obnoxious behavior annoys the other patrons, who he butchers via bludgeoning, slashing and shooting.
-Seeing a newscast identify him as the serial killer, Harry unsuccessfully tries to dispose of Rubberneck, and has a complete mental breakdown.
+At a pornographic theatre, Harry's obnoxious behavior annoys the other patrons, who he then butchers via bludgeoning, slashing, and shooting.
+Seeing a newscast identifying him as the serial killer, Harry unsuccessfully tries to dispose of Rubberneck and has a complete mental breakdown.
 After suffering a series of nightmares and hallucinations, Harry strangles a neighboring little girl, changes his appearance, and goes on the run with Rubberneck.